vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 is not too disrupted for my COVID vaccine appointment the next day.
 Strength exercises and hand gripper exercises were already paused.
 I did breath holds as usual.

+### 2026-01-10: started pause of jogging and breath holds for COVID vaccine

+On Saturday 2026-01-10, I started the pause of jogging and breath holds as planned.
+This was for my COVID vaccine appointment on 2026-01-10.
+I had also skipped jogging the previous day (2026-01-09) for scheduling reasons, but I had done breath holds on that day.